 I have mentioned a few times that I am a student of the College of Agriculture at Purdue.
 Something that I have been involved with here, and have been involved with for a number of years, is judging.
-I know that sounds a little “judgmental,” but I promise it’s not judging other people – it’s judging animals.
+I know that sounds a little “judgmental,” but I promise it’s not judging other people – only livestock.

 When it comes to judging livestock (which typically includes the species of beef cattle, swine, sheep, and goats), the purpose is to find the best stock, which ultimately ends up on the plate.
-That is the whole drive behind the livestock industry – evaluating which animals are going to create the tastiest end product, whether that be a steak, bacon, or a lamb chop.
+The whole drive behind the livestock industry is to evaluate which animals are going to create the tastiest end product, whether that be a steak, bacon, or a lamb chop.

 Livestock judging has been one of the most important things to me over the years, and especially during my time at Purdue.
 I gained invaluable skills that I will be able to use for the rest of my life, I had the opportunity to travel the country, and I made the best group of friends a girl could ask for.

 As I was sitting at my desk this afternoon, contemplating what to post about, I was looking at a newly framed picture of my team.
 I decided to bring my passion for animal agriculture into the picture, and try to get a little creative with my post by sharing something that doesn’t have to do with trying new restaurants in Lafayette, but something that might make your grilling experiences this spring and summer a little more informed.

 While I have plenty of experience as part of a team evaluating the different species while they are on the farm in a live setting, when it comes to judging cuts of meat, I am not necessarily the most competent from a visual standpoint.
 However, this is an extremely valuable skill that anyone could make use of.

 I could delve into any species from the standpoint of different cuts of meat, and where they come from on the animal, and what factors go into making a cut of meat taste amazing.
 However, for this post, I decided to talk a little bit about beef.